1st time using a Fit-bit and I love it! Makes me more accountable for walking and also taking breaks for relaxing!

 I will say this challenge got me moving every, single day.
 I know that doesn’t sound like much but when you want to create a new habit, repetition is key and six weeks of deliberate movement is a great start to a life long habit.

-If you keep putting off your health, have issues that can correct most of the issues, do not think or hesitate a healthy exercise program will not help.
-Focus, engage, concentrate, stay positive, commit to finish, and you will enjoy the results by finishing.
+Focus, engage, concentrate, stay positive, commit to finish, and you will enjoy the results!
 I did, and I do.

 I’m actually a Health and Wellness coach so I already log my steps and water intake but it was great being a team captain!
 My fellow teammates were excited and engaged and it was awesome to be supporting them!